 Oakland Catholic High School requires that its student-athletes assist in following these guidelines to help maintain a safe and healthy environment for all.
 Failure to adhere to these guidelines could result in the inability to participate in OCHS athletic programs.

 - Student-Athletes are responsible for their own supplies and equipment for each practice/competition.

 - Physical distancing is in effect at all times except during competitions.
 During competitions, athletes must always have their masks/face coverings readily available.

 - The weight and athletic training rooms are open, but physical distancing guidelines must be followed.

 - Clothing is not to be left in any athletic facility overnight.
 Items left will be discarded.

 - Athletes are not permitted to share towels, razors, clothes or personal hygiene items.

 - Hands should be washed frequently and hand sanitizer used often, when available.

-- Athletes are responsible for bringing a personal water bottle with name on it to allpractices and events.
+- Athletes are responsible for bringing a personal water bottle with their name on it to all practices and events.
 There will be no shareable water bottles available.
-Student-athletes who report without a water bottle will not be permitted to practice on that day.

 - Coaches will clearly communicate all guidelines to the student-athletes and parents.